EAsyAnon/ClustEm4Ano/README.md

 # ClustEm4Ano
-Implementation of methods for data anonymization through generalization and suppression.
-The implementations restrict on tabular data resp. microdata.
+Implementation of complementary methods for data anonymization through generalization and suppression.
+The repository contains code to generate value generalization hierarchies for nominal textual attributes in tabular data resp. microdata.
 The work was mostly done in context of the project **[EAsyAnon](#acknowledgements)**.

 ## Getting started

-Set up a Conda environment with Python 3.11 (ClustEm4Ano)
+Set up a Conda environment with Python 3.11 (clustem4ano)

 ```bash
 conda create -n clustem4ano python=3.11